ACCESS-Community-Hub/access-cm3-paper-1/README.md

  - `sandbox-python` contains scripts that create evaluation using python but are not using the workflow above;
  - `non-python` contains any kind of script that creates an evaluation figure.

+#TODO: more words about the carrot for doing `polished-python`.